hezila/crawler-python/README.md

 crawler-python
 ==============

-crawler-python is a simple crawler fraework for collection online data from websites for **academic purpose**.
+crawler-python is a simple crawler framework for collection online data from websites for **academic purpose**.

 ## Quick Start